aleksandrbazhin/tilepipe_site/tutorial.md

 ### Generation settings
 #### Generation type
 First of all you need to select the generation type.
 The default generation combines the quarters of the tile to create a full tile.
 This is useful for creating movement highlight tilesets and such, because they are usually simpler than game map tiles.
 The other type merges a tile from 9 parts - center, 4 sides and 4 corners with possible overlap.
-It overlays the corner over the center part, that’s why it’s called “Overlay”.
+It overlays the corners over the center part, that’s why it’s called “Overlay”.

-The first images shows how the tile is composed from quarters and the second - an overlay composition, center is placed under the sides and corners:
+The first images shows how the tile is composed from quarters and the second the overlay-type composition, when center part is placed under the sides and corners:

 ![Quarters composition](images/quarters.png)
 ![OVerlay composition](images/overlay.png)

 #### Generation preset
-Next you can choose the preset to use.
-Quarter merge generation has 2 presets and overlay type has three.
+Next you can choose which preset to use.
+Quarter merge generation has 2 presets and overlay type currently has 3.
 For both generation types the 4-part preset is the most basic and easy to understand.
-For the quarter merge 5-part preset I added the 5th quarter type to use around corners for the result to look more interesting.
+In the quarter merge 5-part preset the 5th quarter type was added to always be used around corner quarters for the result to look more interesting.
 As for overlay generation, the 8-part preset is used for sideview tilemaps, as the top and bottom sides and corners would vary in that case.
 The 13-tile is used when the sides vary also, for example, have a shadow on one side.

 #### Preset input example
 Under the preset selection there is the example, which can be used to better understand what’s going on or how to prepare your own input drawing.